-Although from a young age Tom Kaplan was captivated by Rembrandt van Rijn, precociously asking at age eight whether the family could visit Amsterdam “because that is where Rembrandt lived,” his aspiration was to see as much of Rembrandt as possible rather than to become a collector of the master.
+Although from a young age Tom Kaplan was captivated by Rembrandt van Rijn, precociously asking at age eight whether the family could visit Amsterdam “because that is where Rembrandt lived,” his aspiration was to see as much of Rembrandt’s work as possible, rather than to become a collector of the master.
 When his wife’s mother, the artist Mira Recanati, suggested that, being an historian by training, he might enjoy art collecting, he dismissed the idea.
-Among his reasons was the assumption that the art he most adored—from the Golden Age of Northern Baroque art—was all safely sequestered in museum collections.
+Among his reasons was the assumption that the works he most adored—from the Golden Age of Northern Baroque art—were all safely sequestered in museum collections.
 It came as a surprise when he learned from his friend Sir Norman Rosenthal that paintings by artists he had admired from his youth, notably Rembrandt and his School, were still available on the market.
 He was later astonished by the quantity of superb paintings from the era that remained in private hands.

-Because of the breadth, depth and quality of the works within the Collection, this online catalogue provides an unparalleled opportunity to appreciate the artistic genius of Rembrandt van Rijn and the many artists who worked in his orbit, as well as to study their impact on broader Dutch traditions of the seventeenth century.
-At the core of the Collection is a group of eleven paintings and two drawings by Rembrandt, the largest private collection of the Master, and another ten paintings executed in his studio.
-A parallel focus of the Collection is the representation of other artists from Leiden, in particular the fijnschilders (“fine manner painters”), including Frans van Mieris and Gabriel Metsu, who flourished during mid-century under the influence of Rembrandt’s first pupil, Gerrit Dou.
+Because of the breadth, depth, and quality of the works within the Collection, this online catalogue provides an unparalleled opportunity to appreciate the artistic genius of Rembrandt and the many artists who worked in his orbit, as well as to study their impact on broader Dutch traditions of the seventeenth century.
+At the core of the Collection are seventeen paintings and two drawings by Rembrandt, the largest private collection of works by the master.
+In parallel, the Collection also focuses on the representation of other artists from Leiden, in particular the fijnschilders (“fine painters”), including Gerrit Dou and Frans van Mieris.
 In fact, the number of paintings by fijnschilders represented here is unmatched in any other private or public collection in the world.

-Of equal strength within the Collection is the group of Leiden fijnschilders who flourished during mid-century under the influence of Dou and his followers.
+Of equal strength within the Collection is the group of works by Leiden fijnschilders who flourished during midcentury under the influence of Gerrit Dou.
 In the 1630s, Dou developed his manner of “fine painting” in small-scale scenes inspired by everyday life.
-Fourteen examples of his incredibly refined works, spanning the breadth of his career, can be found in the Collection, including the great masterpiece Scholar Interrupted in His Writing.
-The Collection also includes many superb pictures by artists who trained with Dou, particularly “the prince of his pupils,” Frans van Mieris, and Godefridus Schalken, the great master of candlelight.
-Among the thirteen paintings by Van Mieris in the Collection are Young Woman Feeding a Parrot, one of the most iconic images of the era, and Death of Lucretia, the greatest masterpiece of his final years.
-In addition are paintings by a broad array of Dou’s lesser-known pupils, among them Domenicus van Tol, Pieter van Slingelandt, Jan van Staveren, Jacob van Toorenvliet and Peeter Leermans, as well as outstanding works by Van Mieris’s pupils and family members—Jan van Mieris, Willem van Mieris, and Frans van Mieris the Younger.
+Fourteen examples of his incredibly refined works, spanning the breadth of his career, appear in the Collection, including the great masterpiece Scholar Interrupted in His Writing.
+The Collection also includes many superb pictures by artists who trained with Dou, particularly “the prince of his pupils,” Frans van Mieris, and Godefridus Schalcken, the great master of candlelight.
+Among the fifteen paintings by Van Mieris in the Collection are Young Woman Feeding a Parrot, one of the most iconic images of the era, and Death of Lucretia, the greatest masterpiece of the artist’s final years.
+In addition are paintings by a broad array of Dou’s lesser-known pupils, among them Dominicus van Tol, Pieter van Slingelandt, Jan Adriaensz van Staveren, Jacob van Toorenvliet, and Peeter Leermans, as well as outstanding works by Van Mieris’s pupils and family members Jan van Mieris, Willem van Mieris, and Frans van Mieris the Younger.
 With the addition of works by the younger generation who studied with some of these masters—Caspar Netscher in The Hague, and Michiel van Musscher and Eglon van der Neer in Rotterdam—the Collection offers a broad survey of artists who responded enthusiastically to one another’s works, both stylistically and thematically.

-These areas of focus in The Leiden Collection are complemented by paintings that relate to Leiden or to Rembrandt traditions in more general terms.
+Complementing these areas of focus in The Leiden Collection are paintings that relate to Leiden or to Rembrandt traditions in more general terms.
 For example, the Collection includes a powerful painting by Hendrick ter Brugghen, one of the Utrecht Caravaggisti who depicted religious and mythological scenes with intense effects of light and dark that greatly influenced Rembrandt’s early work.
 It also includes stunning portraits by Frans Hals, works that demonstrate how this great Haarlem master also rendered faces with expressive brushwork.
 Well represented in the Collection is Jan Steen, who was born in Leiden, but who moved frequently throughout his career.
-The nine autograph works by this master display the wide range of Steen’s virtuoso painting techniques and subject matter, from the remarkably refined Prayer Before the Meal to the boldly executed Lazarus and the Rich Man and the magisterial history painting, Sacrifice of Iphigenia.
+The nine autograph works by this master display the wide range of Steen’s virtuoso painting techniques and subject matter, from the remarkably refined Prayer before the Meal to the boldly executed Lazarus and the Rich Man and the magisterial history painting Sacrifice of Iphigenia.

-The Kaplans have favored the complex narratives of history painting, whose stories have great personal meaning for them, linking the present to the past and encompassing the perennial themes of Western civilization.
-Armed with these convictions, the Kaplans have sought new ways to make the Collection useful to the world, both as a vehicle for study and as a source of inspiration.
-Even greater than the satisfaction they derive from having created an unparalleled collection is having it serve as a unique and heretofore anonymous “lending library” available to curators and directors.
+Armed with their conviction of the perennial relevance of these works, the Kaplans have sought new ways to make the Collection useful to the world, both as a vehicle for study and as a source of inspiration.
+Even greater than the satisfaction they derive from having created this collection is their pleasure in making it as a “lending library” available to curators and directors.
 Paintings and drawings have been lent to over seventy museums, either for special, focused exhibitions or for supplementing permanent collections on a longer-term basis.
-An educational outreach program supporting exhibitions and young scholars, and the great effort in preparing and continuing to support the growth of this online collection catalogue, are among several ways the Kaplans’ enduring commitment to that vision of “giving back” has been expressed.
+The great effort in preparing and continuing to support the growth of this online collection catalogue is among several ways the Kaplans’ enduring commitment to that vision of “giving back” has been expressed.